Changing the definitive map

 The definitive map of public rights of way can only be changed by legal order.

 Anyone may apply to Dorset Council to modify the definitive map and statement of rights of way and we have a legal duty to investigate their claims, examine the evidence and, in the light of the evidence, decide whether or not the claimed rights exist.
-The evidence may be in the form of historical documents or modern usage or both.

 Please note that this procedure is not used: